cyan92128505/DaoChantSong/README.md

 ## Data Persistence

 We use Hive for local data storage.
-Please refer to the Hive documentation to understand how to define and use Hive models within the DaoChantSong context.
+Please refer to the Hive documentation to understand how to define and use Hive models within the DaoChant context.

 ## Code Generation

-DaoChantSong utilizes multiple code generation tools, including `freezed`, `json_serializable`, and `riverpod_generator`.
+DaoChant utilizes multiple code generation tools, including `freezed`, `json_serializable`, and `riverpod_generator`.
 After modifying relevant files, please run the following command:

 ```
 flutter pub run build_runner build --delete-conflicting-outputs